reina-peh/NUS-Datathon-2024/README.md

 > **Achievement 🏆 :**
 > 2nd Place (out of over 900 participants)

 This competition is the National University of Singapore's annual Data Science hackathon where participants build machine learning models to tackle real-life business cases of corporate partners.
-Our team was judged by both NUS Statistics and Data Science Society and lead data scientists from Singlife.
+Our team was judged by both NUS Statistics and Data Science Society, data scientist and senior machine learning engineer from Singlife.

 **Team Number:** 219